burke/zeus/contributing.md

 ## Step 1: Prerequisites

+You'll need ruby 1.9+ installed, and the `ronn` gem is required to build manpages (`gem install ronn`).

-You will need a working Go toolchain.
+You will also need a working Go toolchain.
 You can get one from http://golang.org/doc/install.

 To be able to fully-build Zeus, you will also need to install a couple additional Go runtimes.
 See http://dave.cheney.net/2012/09/08/an-introduction-to-cross-compilation-with-go.
 Zeus currently builds for darwin/amd64, linux/amd64, and linux/386.